-Placement auditions are required on the major and secondary instruments.
-Stureacement auditions are required on the major and secondary instruments.
-Stu-dents who demonstrate adequate proficiency on any required instruments (or voice) will be encouraged to substitute other courses outside of the music area.
+- Placement auditions are required on the major and secondary instruments.
+Students who demonstrate adequate proficiency on any required instrument (or voice) will be encouraged to substitute other courses outside of the music area.
 Students will perform before the Music Faculty at the close of each semester.
 The audition at the close of the second year also determines admission to upper division courses.
 A grade of "B" is required on the major instrument for permission to continue with the succeeding course.
-For full description of the course of study for any Applied Music course consult the Head of the department.

-Only Secondary Level courses numbered 2300 and above may be taken for graduate credit.

-Ensembles - Band, Choir, Orchestra, Chorus, Lab Dance Band, a fully equipped symphony orchestra, a concert and marching band, a laboratory band, small chamber groups and two large choirs are maintained.
+For full description of the course of study for any Applied Music course consult the Head of the department. - Only Secondary Level courses numbered 2300 and above may be taken for graduate credit. - Ensembles Band, Choir, Orchestra, Chorus, Lab Dance Band, a fully equipped symphony orchestra, a concert and marching band, a laboratory band, small chamber groups and two large choirs are maintained.
 These organizations are open to all students who wish to enjoy the performance of a great variety of music.
 On special occasions each year, several organizations are combined in large productions including operas and oratorios.
 Home concerts and concert tours are a part of the program.
-Consent of instructor is required for admission.

-1143 Band, Choir, Orchestra, Lab Dance Band[•]

-Three hours per week.
-Prerequisite: Permission of instructor.
+Consent of instructor is required for admission. - 1143 Band, Choir, Orchestra, Lab Dance Band^o Three hours per week.
+Prerequisite: Permission of instructor. - 1155 All-College Chorus